randomrandom/deep-atrous-cnn-sentiment/README.md

 The network support embedding initialization with pre-trained GloVe vectors ([GloVe: Gloval Vectors for Word Representations](https://nlp.stanford.edu/pubs/glove.pdf)) which handle even rare words quite well compared to word2vec.

 To speed up training the model pre-processes any input into "clean" file, which then utilizes for training.
 The data is read by line from the "clean" files for better memory management.
 All input data is split into the appropriate buckets and dynamic padding is applied, which provides better accuracy and speed up during training.
 The input pipeline can read from multiple data sources which makes addition of more data sources easy as long as they are preprocessed in the right format.
+The model can be trained on multiple GPUs if the hardware provides this capability.

 <p align="center">
   <img src="https://raw.githubusercontent.com/randomrandom/deep-atrous-cnn-sentiment/master/png/queue_example.gif" width="1024"/>